 Israel launches new wave of attacks on southern and eastern Lebanon

-The Israeli army warns of imminent attacks on south Lebanon’s Tyre and Sidon amid reports Tel Aviv wants to expand buffer zone.
+Two Israeli air attacks hit Lebanon’s southern city of Tyre amid media reports Tel Aviv wants to expand buffer zone.

 Israeli forces have launched a series of attacks across southern and eastern Lebanon, as Israel targets the Iran-backed Lebanese group Hezbollah amid the joint Israeli-United States war on Iran.